travula/logs/year-2025/october.md

   - Drove tractor to the rice mill and got the bags.
 I did not count the bags while mill help was loading.
 When we were unloading it was noticed three bags were still lying at the mill.
-I got them in an auto qnd all the bags are stacked in the south west room of the house.
+I got them in an auto and all the bags are stacked in the south west room of the house.
 - [X] Coordinate with male laborers to set the pipe right.
   - The pipe is set properly.
 The water from the canal when